top of page

 Peggy Guggenheim

-The Nazis declared war on Modern Art.
-Peggy Guggenheim, a Jew, was not afraid.
-Before leaving Paris, she started buying art directly from the artists.
-Each day she bought a painting.
-She then smuggled these 50 paintings out of France by crating them and putting household items such as casseroles, sheets and blankets on top.
-She herself left Paris two days before Hitler marched into Paris.
+The Nazis declared war on modern art, but Peggy Guggenheim, a prominent Jewish art collector, was undeterred.
+Before leaving France, she began buying artwork directly from the artists themselves, purchasing a painting a day.
+She then successfully smuggled these 50 paintings out of the country by packing them into crates hidden beneath everyday household items like casseroles, sheets, and blankets.
+She herself fled the capital just two days before Hitler's troops marched into Paris.

 painting by Elfriede Lohse-Wachtler

-Artist Elfriede Lohse-Wächtler suffered from mental illness throughout her life.
-On July 31, 1940 she was murdered along with the majority of the other residents at the psychiatric institution Pirna-Sonnenstein as part of the Nazi "euthanasia" program, Action T4. #elfriedelohsewachtler #pirnasonnenstein #nazieuthanasiaprogram #ActionT4
+The artist Elfriede Lohse-Wächtler suffered from mental illness throughout her life.
+On July 31, 1940, she was murdered along with the majority of the other residents at the Pirna-Sonnenstein psychiatric institution as part of the Nazi "euthanasia" program, Action T4.

 sculpture by Michelangelo.
 Church of Our Ladt in Bruges